ericsizemore/librariesio/docs/index.md

 # LibrariesIO - A simple API wrapper/client for the Libraries.io API.

-` IN DEVELOPMENT: Not considered production ready. as of 12/22/2023`

 ## Important Note

 This project was born from the desire to expand my knowledge of API's and GuzzleHttp.
 My implementation is far from perfect, so I am open to any and all feedback that one may wish to provide.